Basics of IRC

 You can find new channels using a service to search by channel name or by topic description.

 There are lots of different topics on any IRC network.
-On Libera Chat, most of our channels are about freely-licenced software and collaborative projects.
+On Libera Chat, most of our channels are about freely-licensed software and collaborative projects.
 Our network policies define what we want the network to be like.

 Channel roles